 Note #6: Beaufort county imposed a 1% Transportation Tax for the period of June 1, 1999 through November 30, 2000.
-In November 2006, the citizens of Beaufort county voted to impose a 1% Transportation Tax again; however, the vote was not timely certified and the imposition of the tax is postponed until May 1, 2008 unless the General Assembly enacts legislation that allows an earlier imposition date.
+In November 2006, the citizens of Beaufort county voted to impose a 1% Transportation Tax again; however, the vote was not timely certified and the imposition of the tax was scheduled to be postponed until May 1, 2008 unless the General Assembly enacted legislation to allow an earlier imposition date.
+On February 19, 2006, the Governor signed such legislation, Senate Bill 273 of 2006, authorizing the imposition of the 1% Transportation Tax in Beaufort county effective May 1, 2007.